vctaragao/snakeGame_js/README.md

 # snakeGame_js
-Learning Javascript by building an Snake game
+Learning Javascript by building a Snake game